Allan's Paperweights

 Click on the picture to see a larger image

 The technique used to produce the inner core with millefiori canes on the surface is sometimes called a cane roll-up.
 The Murano firms of Fratelli Toso and Barovier & Toso produced objects with this technique.
+The millefiori canes are typical of Ercole Moretti which sold the millefiori and may have been the source of millefiori canes for this paperweight.

 This paperweight was made on the island of Murano in Venice, Italy.
 Venetian glass making dates back centuries and the Venetians are given credit for the earliest millefiori canes and paperweights in 1840s.
 More recently, paperweight making was revived in the 1930s and again in the 1960s.